mattocci27/leaf-disc/README.md

 Jiao-Lin Zhang,
 Ya-Jun Chen*

-Code repostitory to run the analysis and generate the manuscript for Maenpuen et al. "Sources and consequnces of mismatch between leaf disc and whole-leaf leaf mass per area (LMA)".
+Code repository to run the analysis and generate the manuscript for Maenpuen et al. "Sources and consequences of mismatch between leaf disc and whole-leaf leaf mass per area (LMA)".

 ## Reproduce the results